 2. Do residency program directors prefer one exam to the other?

-More than three-quarters of all residency program directors—including those at AOA-accredited and ACGME-accredited programs—use the COMLEX for evaluating DO students, according to the National Resident Matching Program’s 2016 Program Director Survey.
-Additionally, all AOA-accredited residency program directors accept the COMLEX.
+About 70 percent of all residency program directors—including those at AOA-accredited and ACGME-accredited programs—use the COMLEX Level 1 for evaluating DO students, according to the National Resident Matching Program’s 2018 Program Director Survey.
 The COMLEX is also the only licensing exam that evaluates the distinctive osteopathic principles and practice you learned in medical school.

 If you’re unsure how familiar a program director is with the COMLEX, Dr. Wolff suggests bringing brochures to residency interviews to help directors assess your score.